AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 1. When you are finished with your review, close the proofing viewer.

-Document decision buttons do not appear in viewer.
-You must navigate back to the document Summary to make your decision or mark your review complete.
+1. If you are on the Document details page, the decision buttons are located in the top-right corner of the screen.

+1. Choose one of the following decisions:

     * **Approve**: The asset does not need changes and is ready for use.
     * **Approve with changes**: The asset needs changes and is ready for use once they are made.
 Additional approval is not required.
     * **Needs work**: The asset needs changes and is not ready for use.
 Once the specified changes are made, the asset must be uploaded as a new version and go through another round of approvals.

+The document owner is notified of the decision via email.